ArseAssassin/pikadoc/README.md

 Yes, by manually installing its dependencies.
 At the time of writing this, this consists of `mdcat`, `pandoc`, `nushell` and `groff`, as well as the [nushell query plugin](https://github.com/nushell/nushell/tree/main/crates/nu_plugin_query).
 You can then clone this repo and call `use ./doc/` to use pikadoc functions.

 I fully recommend trying out Nix though, for it is fantastic.

+### Why does PikaDoc use nushell for its repl?

+To generate docs on the fly, we need to access a wide variety of different data sources, such as local files, web services, databases, etc. As a shell environment, [nushell](https://github.com/nushell/nushell) makes it trivial to get data from sources that are specific to the end user's system.
+As a structured, functional language it also makes querying, filtering and modifying data easy to the point where it's entirely viable to generate simple doctables straight from the CLI.

+If you haven't given nushell a try before, I suggest you do for it is dope.

+## License

+This project is made available under the MIT license.
+See the `LICENSE` file for more information.